CP1401/Practicals/prac_01/README.md

 # Deliverables

-This section summarises the expectations for marking in this practical.
+This section summarises the expectations for this practical.
-Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 **Files required:**